RustFestEU/2017.rustfest.eu/location.md

 Also, all cafes and restaurants are legally obliged to let you in and use their facilities if you have urgent needs.
 You don't have to order anything, just ask them to use the toilet.

 Food is affordable and often pretty good.
-In fact, if you're a fan of Georgian, Turkish, Mediterranian, or Slavic cuisine, Kyiv is your best bet.
+In fact, if you're a fan of Georgian, Turkish, Mediterranean, or Slavic cuisine, Kyiv is your best bet.

 Hotels are affordable, the quality of service varies of course but pretty good in general.
 Hostels are incredibly widespread, but often located in the historical area with entrances in very unexpected places.
 You may get into a situation when neither you nor your driver has a clue how to get in.
 Keep the phone numbers for your place handy.